Churro-inspired, vegan air fryer donut holes are sweet and cakey with a crunchy cinnamon-sugar coating. A perfect treat with coffee or tea!

 Churros are also total nostalgia food for me.
 That crunchy, cinnamon-sugar coating transports me back to the ice skating rink where my friends and I liked to hang out in middle school.
 That's where I had my first churro.

-The base for these Chonut Holes is a cake doughnut with just a little touch of cinnamon.
-Then, they’re rolled in plenty of cinnamon sugar just before air frying.
+The base for these air fryer donut holes is a cake donut with just a little touch of cinnamon.
+Then, you roll them in plenty of cinnamon sugar just before air frying.

 They're very simple to make!
 Just mix up the dough, roll into balls, coat in that cinnamon-sugar goodness, and air fry to perfection.

-There is a bit of technique involved in this recipe, but it’s all simple stuff.
-First of all, you definitely need to line your air fryer basket with parchment paper.
-I must have made these six different times, trying to keep them from sticking, and parchment paper is the answer.
-Don’t skip it.
+Before you arrange the donut holes in the basket, though, make sure that you line it with parchment paper.
+I must have made these half a dozen times, trying to keep them from sticking, and parchment paper is the answer.
+Don't skip it.

-It’s also critical that you do NOT shake these.
+It's also critical that you do NOT shake these.
 The dough is not runny, but it is soft.
-If you shake during cooking, your Chonut Holes will lose their cute, round shape.
+If you shake during cooking, your donut holes will lose their cute, round shape.

 The not-shaking is part of the reason that you need the parchment paper.
-It’s all that’s preventing these vegan doughnut holes from sticking to the air fryer basket.
+It's all that's preventing these vegan donut holes from sticking to the air fryer basket.